FIGS Inc. (FIGS) Reveals an Earnings Mystery

-FIGS Inc. (NYSE:FIGS) went up by 4.54% from its latest closing price compared to the recent 1-year high of $50.40.
-The company’s stock price has collected -5.50% of loss in the last five trading sessions.
+FIGS Inc. (NYSE:FIGS) went down by -4.29% from its latest closing price compared to the recent 1-year high of $50.40.
+The company’s stock price has collected -7.02% of loss in the last five trading sessions.
 Barron’s reported on 06/21/21 that FIGS Jumps Nearly 17% As Wall Street Projects Strong Growth

 >> 7 Top Picks for the Post-Pandemic Economy <<